jnthn/db-migration-declare/README.md

 **Warning**: The module should currently be considered as a BETA-quality minimum viable product.
-Of note, only Postgres support is currently available, migrations can only be applied in the "up" direction, and various quite kinds of database change are not yet implemented.
+Of note, only Postgres support is currently available, migrations can only be applied in the "up" direction, and various kinds of database change are not yet implemented.

 ## Setup